THE

 Sabre’s retail travel marketplace will comprise multiple product suites or ‘modules’.
 At this stage, we’re unveiling the high-level components of our solution.
 Over the coming weeks and months, we will release more details about the products in each module.

-This module will manage the delivery of order items at the airport or by third-parties through real-time synchronization to/from the Order Management System.
-It will ensure access to the latest updates in the order, allow an airline to maintain its brand experience throughout all customer touchpoints and enable retailing during the delivery window for greater revenue opportunity.
+• Manage the delivery of order items through real-time synchronization to/from the order management system to ensure access to the latest updates in the order.
+This integration provides the ability for an airline to maintain its brand experience throughout all customer touchpoints and increase revenue opportunities by enabling retailing during the delivery window, using the offer management system.

 TRANSITIONING TO A WORLD OF OFFERS AND ORDERS